Past Consumer VC Benchmarks: Seed-to-Series A Editions:

 Part 1: Will VCs Be Investing More or Less?

-💡 Key Insight: Investors are still bullish on beauty— over 90% plan to maintain or increase investment in 2025— but they’re sharpening their focus.Part 2: What Matters to Investors?
+Key Insight: Investors are still bullish on health and wellness— over 90% plan to maintain or increase investment in 2025— signaling sustained confidence even in a tighter funding environment.Part 2: What Matters to Investors?